Saliency Guided Experience Packing for Replay in Continual Learning: Experience Packing and Replay (EPR)

 In our design, we keep a few more image samples in $\mathcal{M}_T$ per class than the number of image patches we store in $\mathcal{M}_E$.
 As we will be using these patches with zero-padding (discussed next) for replay, for storage in $\mathcal{M}_E$, we want to prioritize the patches that after zero-padding gives (or remain closer to) the correct class prediction.
 Thus we \texttt{Zero-pad} each image patch, $I_p$ and check the model prediction.
 At first, we populate the memory with the patches for which model gives correct prediction.
 Then we fill up the remaining slots in $\mathcal{M}_E$ by the patches for which correct class is in model's \textit{Top3} predictions.
 Any remaining memory slot is filled up from the remaining patches irrespective of model predictions.
-Each selected image patch is then added to $\mathcal{M}_E = \mathcal{M}_E\cup\{(I_p,k,c,x_{cord},y_{cord})\}$, with task id, class label and localizable coordinates in the original image.

-\textbf{Replay with Memory Patches.} Since the patches stored in $\mathcal{M}_E$ are smaller in size than the original images, we \texttt{Zero-pad} these patches (Figure~\ref{fig:fig1}(c)) each time we use them for experience replay.
+Each selected image patch is then added to $\mathcal{M}_E = \mathcal{M}_E\cup\{(I_p,t^k,c,x_{cord},y_{cord})\}$, with task-ID, class label and localizable coordinates in the original image. \textbf{Replay with Memory Patches.} Since the patches stored in $\mathcal{M}_E$ are smaller in size than the original images, we \texttt{Zero-pad} these patches (Figure~\ref{fig:fig1}(c)) each time we use them for experience replay.
 While zero-padding we place these patches in the `exact' position of their original images using the coordinate values ($x_{cord}, y_{cord}$).
 Each sample,

 for replay will thus have the same dimensions as the samples of the current task.
 Throughout the paper, we use zero-padding with the exact placement of the memory patches for replay unless otherwise stated.
 We discuss other choices for memory patch padding and placement in Section~\ref{sec:res}.
-The steps of our algorithm in the form of pseudo-code is given in Appendix~\ref{App_algorithm}.
+The pseudo-code of our algorithm is given in Algorithm~\ref{epr_algo}.